CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

 To delete a document:

-- Ensure the document is in the "In Progress" status.
+- ensure the document is in the "In Progress" status,
-- Click the "Delete" button.
+- click the "Delete" button.

 This action will permanently remove the document from the system.

     ![Delete Document](./media/delete-doc.png)

-## Backgroud Processing
+## Background Processing

 When creating a document and confirming new prices by clicking the "Confirm New Prices" button, the document status changes to "To Complete."
 At this point, the system begins the process of entering these new prices into SAP Business One.
 This operation is managed by a plugin with a background mechanism programmed to automate the price update process.

 ### Scheduled Execution

-The mechanism runs automatically once per day at a scheduled time—for instance, at 1:00 a.m.
+The mechanism runs automatically once per day at a scheduled time - for instance, at 1:00 a.m.
 This schedule, along with other configuration settings, can be adjusted as needed (details provided later in this guide).
-During each scheduled run, the mechanism checks all plugin-generated documents with the "To Complete" status.
-It evaluates the document date, comparing it to the current date.
+During each scheduled run the mechanism checks all plugin-generated documents with the "To Complete" status.
+It evaluates the document date comparing it to the current date.
 If the dates match, the mechanism initiates the price update process in SAP Business One.
 When multiple documents meet the criteria, they are processed sequentially, not simultaneously.

 ### Processing Large Documents